Zillow-sam-and-matt/Zillow/README.md

 ## Goals

-This project has three primary goals:
+This project has two goals:
-1) Create a model that will acurrately predict the values of single unit properties that the tax district assesses.
+- Identify variables that have a strong impact on the values of single unit properties that the tax district assesses
-2) Identify and report the drivers of the values of single unit properties that the tax district assesses.
+- Create a model that will accurately predict the values of single unit properties that the tax district assesses
-3) Provide a dataframe that contains the state, county, tax rate and county tax rate of each property as well as a dataframe that reflects the each county and their respective tax rate.

 We will deliver the following: